Building an SQL Query

 image

-You can create and edit an SQL statement by selecting the desired action from the Interface Explorer menu tree, typing it manually, or seeking guidance from the built-in AI Assistant.
-The latter two are used for more complex queries.
+You can create and edit an SQL statement by either selecting the desired action from the Interface Explorer menu tree, typing it manually, or seeking guidance from the built-in AI Assistant.
+The latter two options are used for more complex queries.

 Adding a Query using the Interface Explorer Tree